zaicruvoir1rominet/install_process/docs/source/steps/index.rst

 Install Prologue & Epilogue
 ---------------------------

-If you wish to add things before/after your installation/uninstallation, you may implement the ``prologue`` and ``epilogue`` methods of your group of install-process.
+If you wish to add things before/after your installation/uninstallation, fulfill the ``prologue`` and ``epilogue`` class attributes of ``InstallProcess``.
 These will be executed even if you pass a step_name to your install process (ref.
-Executing Only a Subset of the Installation Process).
+Executing Only a Subset of the Installation Process):

 Parallel Install Steps
 ======================